Javi-Gallego/FSD_Proyecto5/README.md

         body:
         ``` js
             {
-                "id": 10

             }
         ```
         You must be logged as super_admin.
-This time you must send the user id you want to delete in the body.
+Only an account that is already inactive can be deleted.
 - SERVICES
     - GET SERVICES :earth_africa: